-Finding jobs in Portugal has been more difficult in recent years as a result of the country’s economic crisis, but there are signs of economic and job improvement.
-With the right qualifications and research, it can be possible to find a good job or you might consider starting your own business in Portugal.
+Finding jobs in Portugal has improved slightly in recent years as the country recovers from an economic crisis.
+With the right qualifications and research, it’s possible to find a good job or you might consider starting your own business in Portugal.

 - Applying for a job in Portugal